-First of all, if we have been able to serve you in 2017, THANK YOU!
+First of all, if we have been able to serve you, THANK YOU!
 We really appreciate the opportunity to help you and your family live the best life possible in the home of your dreams!

 Main Reasons Why People Move

 - Tired of renting/apartment living/living with mom and dad.
 You want your place with a yard for the dog, where you don’t have to hear the neighbors or smell their cooking!
 You moved one too many times in the last several years and are tired of the landlord raising the rent or making you move because they decided to sell.
 Or, you are in your mid to late 20’s or 30’s and you are still living at home.
 You are saving tons of money but it is now time to fly!
 Millennials, this is you!
 You are now the biggest group of home buyers now and you will be shaping the housing industry for years to come.

 - Expanding family.
 You are having a baby and need the room for child #1 or #2 or #3 or…

 - More space.
 The kids are getting bigger.
 They take up more space, they need their own rooms, they need a music room, homework room, or playroom.
 As kids, they just take up more space and the house feels smaller.

 - Smaller Family.
 Maybe the kids have moved away.
 It looks like they are not moving back again either!
 After a couple of false starts, the economy is good now, they have good jobs, got married, and they have their feet under them on their own.
 Now, it is just mom and dad rattling around in the big old family house.